chuyencungcap/open-api-docs/source/includes/getting_started/_authentication.md

     - [https://sandbox-sellercenter.tiki.vn/](https://sandbox-sellercenter.tiki.vn/) if you want to get sandbox api token
 2. Register new account ( if this is your first time :D )
 3. Login
-4. Look at the top right corner , go to your profile setting
+4. Look at the top right corner, go to your profile setting

     ![Authentication/Untitled.png](https://salt.tikicdn.com/ts/docs/9c/38/94/3be3f97e348f50e508f54f29a45731e3.png)